 Fiber helps us prevent cardiovascular diseases, type 2 diabetes, and some cancers.
 Eating more fiber also help us slim down.
 An average American consumed about 14 grams every day – which is short from the recommended 21 grams to 38 grams every day.
 The simplest way to get fiber is to eat more whole grains like quinoa, polenta, bulgur, and whole wheat couscous which are all easy cooking whole grains options.

 Quit Sugar and Choose Low-Sugar Goodies to Appease our Sweet Tooth

 We all love sugar.
 Statistics show that we consume about 355 calories or about 22 teaspoons of added sugars – that is, every day.
 The American Heart Association suggests that we can eat much less than this by finding alternative ways to appease our sweet tooth and at the same time reduce our sugar intake.
 Honey is the best alternative to sugar.

 Remember that by getting rid of things that we love from our diet, we may feel denied.
 We suggest that rather than removing “bad foods,” try replacing them with healthier alternative foods.
 For example, instead of regular pasta, we can opt for the whole wheat pasta.
 Just enhance your diet instead of depriving yourselves of “deprivation.”
 As a sample, try this Baked Avocado Tacos which gives you the taste from the original recipe but providing you with more healthier nutrients.

 Finally, do not be harsh to yourself by aiming for perfection.
-With deprivation comes the over-indulgence, and therefore by aiming for perfection may result to feeling “burnt out,” and give up.
+With deprivation comes the over-indulgence, and therefore by striving for perfection may result in feeling “burnt out,” and give up.
 Experts recommend that we stick with the smaller portions and enjoy ourselves and love the way life is giving us!